 Take Care of Your Appliances

 Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
-Your teeth and jaw can only move into their correct positions if you wear the rubber bands, headgear, retainer, or other appliances consistely as prescribed by Dr. Holt or Dr. Hong.
+Your teeth and jaw can only move into their correct positions if you wear the rubber bands, headgear, retainer, or other appliances consistely as prescribed by Dr. Holt or Dr. Harris.

 Playing Sports with Braces